About us

 The establishment of the LACC was also accompanied by renewed efforts to strengthen other integrity institutions in the country including the General Auditing Commission (GAC), Public Procurement and Concessions Commission (PPCC), the Liberia Extractive Industry and Transparency Initiative (LEITI), the Internal Audit Agency (IAA), the Financial Intelligence Unit (FIU), the Liberia Revenue Authority (LRA), the Law Reform Commission (LRC) and the Independent Information Commission (IIC).
 These interventions in part fulfil Liberia’s obligations under international treaties and conventions, including the United Nations Convention against Corruption (UNCAC), to which Liberia is a signatory and state-party.

-Meanwhile, from the time the LACC was established some nine years ago, it has made significant progress in the fulfilment of its core mandates – education and prevention, and investigation and prosecution.
+Meanwhile, from the time the LACC was established in 2008, it has made significant progress in the fulfilment of its core mandates – education and prevention, and investigation and prosecution.
 The Commission has been able to adopt several measures and institutionalized policies intended to strengthen the fight against this menace.
 During the period, the LACC has hired and continues to hire relevant professional staff, drafted and ratified operational instruments; and investigated and prosecuted several cases of corruption.
 The progress made was achieved under difficult situation, including inadequate financial and material resources.

-Additionally, the LACC has called for the passage of several new legislations to empower the Commission to perform its responsibility including the Direct Prosecutorial powers, removal of statute of limitation on corruption cases and the establishment of specialized court on corruption
+While the LACC applauds this move, the Commission still awaits action on the removal of statute of limitation on corruption cases and the establishment of specialized court on corruption.